Founding Artists — Drift Gallery

 What Can You Do on Drift Gallery?

-Every artist gets a public studio page — a clean, curated gallery of your work.
-Upload images and short-form video (up to 15 seconds).
+Every artist gets a public gallery page — a clean, curated gallery of your work.
+Upload images and short-form video (up to 30 seconds).
 Organize with style tags.
 Feature your best pieces.
 Add your signature or watermark to artwork.
+Your Resident plan includes 5 image uploads per day, 5 videos per week, and 15 GB of active storage.

 Recipes (Prompts)